-Research is performed by 22 teams organized around four transversal axes:
+Research is performed by 21 teams organized around four transversal axes:

 LIP6 has recurrent International cooperations within its activities.
-It maintains close relationships with universities from many countries such as Brazil, the United States, Japan, China and numerous European countries.
+It maintains close relationships with universities in many countries such as Brazil, the United States, Japan, China and numerous European countries.
 In addition to academic research, LIP6 has a long history of cooperation with industrial partners within many national, European or international projects.

 LIP6 is deeply involved in teaching its research in master degrees.
-The doctorate school of Paris EDITE (Ecole Doctorale d'Informatique, Télécommunication et Electronique de Paris) hosts our PhD students.
+The doctorate school of Paris EDITE (Ecole Doctorale d'Informatique, Télécommunication et Electronique de Paris) hosts our 203 PhD students.